 Keeping the training sessions short will help your Alaskan Malamute to maintain their focus throughout the whole session.
 This means that even though you’re training them for the same amount of time, you’ll be getting more meaningful sessions where more is accomplished.

 It also means that if they’re struggling to learn a particular command, you get several opportunities to retry it with a fresh mind every day rather than having to wait for the next day.
-Once again, this decreases the time taken to learn commands and behaviours overall.
+Once again, this decreases the time taken to learn commands and behaviors overall.

 One way to keep training sessions engaging for your Alaskan Malamute is to switch up the environment they are being trained in.
-Practising commands in different environments will remove some of the monotony of training and will help to keep your Malamute interested throughout the session.
+Practicing commands in different environments will remove some of the monotony of training and will help to keep your Malamute interested throughout the session.

 Different environments can be as simple as training in a different room of the house, in an enclosed garden, or even just with the tv on!

 In the later stages of their training, you may want to change the environment to include other people to test whether your Malamute can resist distractions.
-If you are safely able to, another option is to take them to a park to practise commands.
+If you are safely able to, another option is to take them to a park to practice commands.
 Make sure you keep them leashed the entire time if you chose to do this!